senzing-garage/knowledge-base/proposals/python-packaging.md

 ## Overview

-The current Senzing SDK for Python is shipped in the RPM/DEB file as a dirctory (`g2/sdk/python`) and is intermingled with client programs in another directory (`g2/python`).
+The current Senzing SDK for Python is shipped in the RPM/DEB file as a directory (`g2/sdk/python`) and is intermingled with client programs in another directory (`g2/python`).
-To accommdate this setup, a user has to modify `PYTHONPATH` to locate these files.
+To accommodate this setup, a user has to modify `PYTHONPATH` to locate these files.

 This approach has shortcomings: